gbraad-fedora/fedora-lemonbar-xft/README.md

 ## Copying

-The lemonbar-xft software is distributed under the MIT license.
+The lemonbar software is distributed under the MIT license.
 This packaging project is distrubuted under the ISC license.